brian14708/wh-briefings/speeches-remarks/2021-11/2021-11-23-remarks-by-president-biden-on-the-economy-and-lowering-prices-for-the-american-people.md

 modified_time: 2021-11-23 18:00:54-05:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/11/23/remarks-by-president-biden-on-the-economy-and-lowering-prices-for-the-american-people/
 published_time: 2021-11-23 18:00:00-05:00
-title: Remarks by President Biden on the Economy and Lowering Prices for the American People
+title: "Remarks by President\_Biden on the Economy and Lowering Prices for the American\_\
+  People"
 ---

 South Court Auditorium